kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 private Customer customer;
 ```

-Resource should now look something like:
+Final version of the resource should look something like:

 ```java
 @RequestScoped